QuantiusBenignus/BlahST/SPEECH-CHAT.md

 https://github.com/user-attachments/assets/b9f1aec4-e293-46a3-9c9b-45d5e05c66f4

-_A conversation (speech to speech chat) where the answers and statements of the same LLM are spoken in various languages, by different TTS models and voices, selected automatically._
+_A conversation (speech to speech chat) where the answers and statements of the same LLM are spoken in various languages, by different TTS models and voices, selected automatically.
+The conversation text can be pasted in any open window with a editable text field (here an editor), for example a chat app or a web forum, for interaction with foreign speakers._

 ## Features